textmaster/akeneo-extension/README.md

 The Textmaster Akeneo extension allows you to easily translate your Akeneo product contents to a large quantity of languages with a simple mass edit process.

+## NOTES
+- Please know that this module is not compatible with other TextMaster modules.
+If you want to use another TextMaster module, make sure to use another TextMaster account.
+- The TextMaster module with Akeneo is not compatible with the feature ‘Organization’ we recently released.
+It is, however, in our roadmap.
+We invite you to consult it or contact us if you have any request.

 ## Requirements

 | Akeneo Textmaster extension | Akeneo PIM Community Edition |